Family time, doing new activities, is very valuable to me. Thank you road Scholar.

 Evening: Enjoy a presentation by a local expert on the wild wonders of Glacier National Park and surrounding area.

 Activity note: Hiking 2 miles on dirt trails that may be rocky, hilly, and uneven.
 225 foot elevation gain, max elevation 3,410 feet.
-Driving in school bus approximately 50 miles, 1 hour 15 minutes each way.
+Standing during trail-side lessons and activities.
+We'll split into smaller groups with for today's hikes.
+Driving in motor coach approximately 50 miles, 1 hour 15 minutes each way.

 Breakfast: At the hotel.

 Morning: We’ll head out for a full-day field trip in Glacier National Park, with interpretive walks and hikes led by local experts with the Flathead Audubon Society.
 While on the trail, participate in a variety of fun instructor-led activities that will capitalize on the natural curiosity of children.
 Participants will focus on using different senses to experience the unique forest and explore the secrets of the natural, wild surroundings.

 Lunch: Along the trail enjoy a pre-selected sack lunch made fresh with sandwich or wrap and sides.
 Please bring your own reusable, leak-proof water bottle to consume at lunch and throughout the day.

 Afternoon: This afternoon, we'll continue interpretive walks and hikes with the local Flathead Audubon Society instructors.
 After our hike we'll ride the bus to Lake McDonald where we will have some free time to relax.
 Spend it exploring the historic Lake McDonald Lodge, or just sit by the lake and enjoy the expansive scenery.